주요 콘텐츠로 건너뛰기

 As with plagiarism, duplicate submission may take several forms: literal duplication, partial but substantial duplication, or even duplication by paraphrasing.
 Some journals have editorial policies that prohibit or discourage the publication of numerous papers based on the same research.

 Cases of literal or substantial literal duplication should be reasonably easy to detect and remedy.
 Cases closer to paraphrasing or involving the same research are much more difficult to detect or analyze.
 This is particularly so when an author writes about his or her own research in two or more articles from different angles or on different aspects of the research.
-In such cases, an objective judgment of whether duplicate submission has taken place be made, based on your knowledge of the area of research.
+In such cases, an objective judgment of whether duplicate submission has taken place must be made, based on your knowledge of the area of research.
 In difficult cases, you may need to seek guidance from other specialists in that field of research.

 Our practical guide: what counts as prior publication? offers guidelines to help you determine whether prior research should be considered formally published